 Penn State Institutes of Energy and the Environment is the central coordinating structure for energy and environmental research, education, and outreach at Penn State.
-It is a dynamic, tightly coupled, intercampus network of expertise and infrastructure organized under the Office of the Vice President for Research.
+It is a dynamic, tightly coupled, intercampus network of expertise and infrastructure organized under the Office of the Senior Vice President for Research.
 The mission of IEE, according to its 2012-2019 strategic plan, is “… to foster and facilitate interdisciplinary scholarship and collaboration to positively impact important energy and environmental challenges.”

 IEE is organized around five working research themes:

 - Smart energy systems

 - Future energy supply